hoytech/negentropy/README.md

 Each party should begin by sorting their records in ascending order by timestamp.
 If the timestamps are equivalent, records should be sorted lexically by their IDs.
 This sorted array and contiguous slices of it are called *ranges*.

+For the purpose of this specification, we will assume that records are always stored in in-memory arrays.
+However, implementations may provide more advanced storage data-structures such as trees.

+### Ranges

 Because each side potentially has a different set of records, ranges cannot be referred to by their indices in one side's sorted array.
 Instead, they are specified by lower and upper *bounds*.
 A bound is a timestamp and a variable-length ID prefix.
 In order to reduce the sizes of reconciliation messages, ID prefixes are as short as possible while still being able to separate records from their predecessors in the sorted array.
 If two adjacent records have different timestamps, then the prefix for a bound between them is empty.

 Lower bounds are *inclusive* and upper bounds are *exclusive*, as is [typical in computer science](https://www.cs.utexas.edu/users/EWD/transcriptions/EWD08xx/EWD831.html).
 This means that given two adjacent ranges, the upper bound of the first is equal to the lower bound of the second.
 In order for a range to have full coverage over the universe of possible timestamps/IDs, the lower bound would have a 0 timestamp and all-0s ID, and the upper-bound would be the specially reserved "infinity" timestamp (max u64), and the ID doesn't matter.

+### Fingerprints

 The *fingerprint* of a range is computed with the following algorithm:

 * Compute the addition mod `2**256` of the element IDs (interpreted as 32-byte little-endian unsigned integers)
-* Concatenate with the number of elements, encoded as a [variable-length integer](#varint)
+* Concatenate with the number of elements in the range, encoded as a [variable-length integer](#varint)
 * Hash with SHA-256
 * Take the first 16 bytes

-For the purpose of this specification, we will assume that records are always stored in in-memory arrays, and that fingerprints are computed as needed.
-However, implementations may provide more advanced storage data-structures which allow more efficient fingerprint computation, such as trees.

 ### Alternating Messages